BrowserSetting.onChange event is fired when the setting is changed.

 trueif it is listening,

-A callback function that will be called when this event occurs.
-The function will be passed the following arguments:
+The function called when this event occurs.
+The function is passed these arguments:

 objectcontaining details of the change that occurred.
 Its properties are as follows: